rwxayheee/rwxayhee.github.io/_posts/2023-11-8-Peptide-Docking-with-ADCP-2.md

 This post is based on some basic knowledge and familarity with **peptide docking** using [Autodock CrankPep (ADCP)](https://ccsb.scripps.edu/adcp), as described in the [previous post](https://rwxayheee.github.io/Peptide-Docking-with-ADCP).

-The intent of the post is to introduce to our lab members the new features in ADCP v1.1, including the most useful **OpenMM minimization** and the incorporation of D-amino acids, followed by some additional steps that might benefit our own work such as **parsing and exporting the output to RDKit** for post-processing, and finally **to Amber for the MM/GBSA calculation**.
+The intent of the post is to introduce to our lab members the new features in ADCP v1.1, including the most useful **OpenMM minimization** and the incorporation of D-amino acids, followed by some additional steps that might benefit our own work such as **parsing and exporting the output to RDKit** for post-processing, and finally **to AMBER for the MM/GBSA calculation**.

 # Overview

-This post includes our own examples of docking calculations for standard amino acid (AA) peptides, cyclic peptides and peptides with D-amino acids which have better support in ADCP v1.1.
+This post includes our own examples of docking calculations for [standard amino acid (AA)](https://en.wikipedia.org/wiki/Proteinogenic_amino_acid) peptides, cyclic peptides and peptides with D-amino acids which have better support in ADCP v1.1.
 The post-processing in AutoDock Vina, which we used for ADCP v1.0, is compared with the new post-processing protocol in this post using the OpenMM funtionalities that were embedded in ADCP v1.1.
-Lastly, because the minimization is performed *in vacuo*, we want to recalculate the binding energy and free energy in Amber using an implicit solvation model.

 ## Associated Files